 ESSF CCP

-The ESSF's Confidential Contact Person (VCP) is the first point of contact for the ESAC for anyone who has a question about, or is affected by, transgressive behavior, and would like to talk to someone about it.
+If you dont feel comfortable talking to someone within the ESAC you also have the option to reach out to someone outside of the ESAC.
+The ESSF's Confidential Contact Person (VCP) is the first point of contact for anyone who has a question about, or is affected by, transgressive behavior, and would like to talk to someone about it.
 This person is available to all sports cardholders of the SSCE.
 More information about these confidants can be found on the website of the ESSF.
-Below you can see the two confidential contact persons.

 Pim van Leeuwen